npm/run-script/README.md

   // optional, defaults to /bin/sh on unix, or cmd.exe on windows
   scriptShell: '/bin/bash',

+  // optional, defaults to false
+  // return stdout and stderr as strings rather than buffers
+  stdioString: true,

   // optional, additional environment variables to add
   // note that process.env IS inherited by default
   // Always set: